pavankumar106/notes/frontend-dev-react-interview-prep/README.md

 2. difference between tags and elements in html
 3. what are attributes in tags
 4. difference between div tag and span tag
 5. can we give height and width for inline elements
+6. local storage vs session storage vs cookie
+7. Explain folder structure you used
+8. state vs props
+9. useMemo vs useContext
+10. what is redux and how it works
+11. Diff btw type and interface in typescript
+12. Differentiate map and forEach with example
+13. What is this keyword and explain it with an example